 Paige Bray, Co-Chair, Urban Based Research Action Network and Associate Professor, University of Hartford

-Robin DeLugan, Associate Professor, UC Merced
+Robin DeLugan, Director of the Resource Center for Community Engaged Scholarship and Associate Professor, UC Merced

 Stephanie Maroney, Mellon Public Scholars Program Manager, UC Davis